 "European strategic autonomy" (ESA) is one of those elusive phrases that float around in European politics, alongside terms such as "European army" and "common European strategic culture".
 It has been used in European Council, European Parliament, and European External Action Service (EEAS) communications.
 It is mentioned, most importantly, in the European Union's June 2016 Global Strategy, which claims to nurture the organisation's "ambition of strategic autonomy".
-Indeed, the Global Strategy uses the term "autonomy" seven times, speaking of decisionmaking autonomy and autonomy of action, and stating that "an appropriate level of ambition and strategic autonomy is important for Europe's ability to promote peace and security within and beyond its borders".
+Indeed, the Global Strategy uses the term "autonomy" seven times, speaking of decision-making autonomy and autonomy of action, and stating that "an appropriate level of ambition and strategic autonomy is important for Europe's ability to promote peace and security within and beyond its borders".
 In his September 2017 Sorbonne speech, French President Emmanuel Macron provided his take on the concept, referring to "Europe's autonomous operating capabilities" and thereby anchoring the concept more explicitly in defence and security matters.

 But what does ESA entail?
 How is the concept defined in capitals across Europe, and to what extent does it have governments' support?
 This paper draws on the European Council on Foreign Relations' network of researchers in all 28 EU member states to identify where views on ESA converge and where they differ.
 Each of ECFR's national researchers met with decision-makers and experts to understand the views of informed stakeholders in their countries.
-They conducted interviews with more than 100 policymakers and analysts, combining this with research into policy documents, academic discourse, www.ecfr.en which this paper is based asked whether there had been a conversation on ESA in each country, what level of ambition was needed to develop ESA, which capabilities were most necessary to achieving progress in this, and whether ESA was compatible with NATO.
+They conducted interviews with more than 100 policymakers and analysts, combining this with research into policy documents, academic discourse, media analysis, and opinion polls.
+The survey on which this paper is based asked whether there had been a conversation on ESA in each country, what level of ambition was needed to develop ESA, which capabilities were most necessary to achieving progress in this, and whether ESA was compatible with NATO.
 As such, the data reflect officials' and experts' beliefs about the position of their respective countries on these topics.
 (For individual country analyses, see the second part of this paper.)
-The debate over strategic autonomy is taking place media analysis, and opinion polls.
-The survey on